-Camp Quality believes every Australian child impacted by cancer should have every opportunity to thrive.
+Camp Quality believes every Australian child facing cancer should have every opportunity to thrive.
 They do this by providing innovative programs and services to develop life skills and strengthen the wellbeing of children aged 0 – 13 growing up with cancer, and their families.

 Camp Quality supports children impacted by cancer – be that their own diagnosis or the diagnosis of someone they love (parent, carer or sibling).
-Camp Quality are there for children and their families from the first experience of cancer through every stage, from treatment to remission and in the case of bereavement - in hospital, at home,
+Camp Quality are there for children and their families from the first experience of cancer through every stage, from treatment to remission and in the case of bereavement.

 The generous funds donated by the Audi Foundation are being directed to Camp Quality’s Primary School Education program to continue to grow and evolve the program to meet the needs of children nationwide who are impacted by cancer.